permguard/permguard/site/content/docs/0.1/getting-started/hands-on-example.md

 permguard apply
 ```

-If everything is set up correctly, you should see the following output:
+If everything is set up correctly, you should see the following output.

 ```text
 ❯ permguard apply